 Read three reviews of the film of your choice, Search "Calvary movie, review" and you should find a selection.
+If you have a favorite film critic search to see if s/he reviewed the film and include that review.

 Jan 16: Religious possibilities and anxieties about the Movies